Antipode-SOSP23/.github/profile/README.md

 There is also a minor result related to the [Alibaba microservice dataset](https://github.com/alibaba/clusterdata/tree/master/cluster-trace-microservices-v2021) which is used as motivation, which you can obtain here:
 - [Antipode @ TrainTicket](https://github.com/Antipode-SOSP23/alibaba-spike)

+All scripts were run an Intel Core i7-6700K 4GHz with 8 cores and 16GB memory.

 ### Antipode @ Post-Notification